 The bola tie of a coral Mudhead inlaid in pen shell is by Augustine and Rosalie Pinto of Zuni.
 Unsigned.
 2.5 by 2 inches. $525.
 (SANTA FE)

 Charlie John made this bola (see the matching buckle below).
-Set with natural turquoise from the Stormy Mountain Mine in Nevada, it measures2.75 by 2 inches. $875.
+Set with natural turquoise from the Stormy Mountain Mine in Nevada, it measures2.75 by 2 inches.
+SOLD.
 (SANTA FE)

 Navajo silversmith Lorenzo Shirley has begun creating bracelets and buckles using a double sand cast technique.
 This buckle was made for a 1.25 inch wide belt and is priced at $500.
 2 3/8 inches across and about 1 /34 inches high.
 (TUCSON) The classic sandcast buckle is 2 7/8 wide and 2 1/4 high. $275.
-(SANTA FE) Wilfred Nez made this buckle set with natural, nugget cut Kingman turquoise.
-Made for a 1 1/4 belt, it measures 3.5 by 2.5 inches. $460 (TUCSON)
+(SANTA FE) Lee Begay made this tufa cast buckle.
+Made for a 2.5 inch belt.
+3 X 2.25 inches. $675.
+(TUCSON)

 An incredibly detailed and beautifully executed bola tie by Zane Tahe.
 The bola itself is 3 by 2.25 inches.
 With the comfort strap it measure 56 inches from tip to tip.
 Set with natural Royston turquoise $975 (SANTA FE)